 Male Cape ground squirrels masturbate to ejaculation frequently, on the order of once a day, sometimes several times a day.
 Waterman (2010) observed instances of masturbation in a wild population to test several different hypotheses as to its function.
 She found that (1) the males masturbated more frequently on days during which a female was in estrous, (2) masturbation increased with number of partners, and (3) masturbation was more common after than before or between coitus events.
 She concluded that the best supported hypothesis is that masturbation is a means of flushing the penis of sexually transmitted pathogens.

 One might wonder why Cape ground squirrels don't just urinate to accomplish this function.
-People are sometimes advised to urinate after sex for this reason (Donovan, 2000).
+People are sometimes advised to urinate after sex for this reason (Donovan, 2000), and among women, this practice is indeed associated with reduced risk of urinary tract infection (Foxman & Chi, 1990; Foxman et al., 2000; Amiri, Rooshan, Ahmady, & Soliamani, 2009).
 "As a desert-adapted species, however," Waterman writes, "Cape ground squirrels produce very concentrated urine and rarely urinate".
 The squirrels minimize waste of moisture through masturbation by swallowing their ejaculate (apparently, they find autofellatio much less difficult than humans do).